libertypi/rinabackup/README.md

 # RinaBackup

-RinaBackup is an automated backup script tailored for my personal use.
-It offers the following features:
+RinaBackup is an automated backup script tailored for my personal use, featuring:

-- Updates multiple folders into an encrypted 7-Zip archive.
-It checks for running processes in these folders before archiving, and stores the password securely.
+- Updating multiple folders into an encrypted 7-Zip archive.
+The script checks for running processes before archiving and securely stores the password.
-- Backs up the OneDrive folder, freeing up local space after the backup, except for "always keeps on this device" files.
+- Backs up the OneDrive folder, freeing up local space after backup, except for files marked as "always keep on this device."
 - Backs up VMware virtual machines to another location, skipping running VMs.

-Upon first run, the script creates a configuration file in its directory, named `"Config_%COMPUTERNAME%.psd1"`.
+Upon the first run, the script generates a configuration file, `"Config_%COMPUTERNAME%.psd1"`, in its directory.
 This file offers more options to meet my twisted needs.

-It’s advisable to set up the script to run automatically via the Task Scheduler after proper configuration.
+For those who find it useful, it’s recommended to set the script up to run automatically via the Task Scheduler.

 #### Configuration Template